kvilho/nowhitespaces/README.md

 Alternate Flows:

 * Employers can filter by employee, date, or project for faster review.

+### Edit Work Hours

+Actors: Employee

+Description: Employees can edit work hour entries that have not yet been approved.

+Preconditions:

+* Employees are logged in.
+* The entry status is "Pending."

+Postconditions:

+* System updates the entry with the new details.

+Basic Flow:

+1. Employee navigates to the "My Work Hours" page.
+2. Selects an entry with "Pending" status.
+3. Updates the relevant fields.
+4. Saves the changes.
+5. System validates and updates the entry in the database.

 ## Database

 ![alt text](./documents/tietokantakaavio.jpg "Relational diagram")